oscarbenedito/dwm/README.md

 ## Keyboard shortcuts

 You can check the man page for dwm to learn all about it, the only thing that is not up to date are my personal shortcuts.
-Here they are:
+Here they are (although some might not be up to date):

 DWM: